saadirfan-SI/Covid-19-Tracker-App/README.md

 - Retrofit

 ## Testing
--Unit tests using JUnit framework ensure the functionality and reliability of critical components within the app.
+- Unit tests using JUnit framework ensure the functionality and reliability of critical components within the app.
--Orientation was also set for some of the classes to avoid disorganised content
+- Orientation was also set for some of the classes to avoid disorganised content

 ## Contributors
 - [Saad Irfan](https://github.com/saadirfan-SI)